 Speaking of jackfruit… please look for the “young (or green) in water” (or brine) kind that comes in a can.
 Asian markets are the best place to buy it at the best price, but many other grocers sell it now.
 Do NOT buy the type that comes pre-shredded in vacuum packs.
 First of all, it’s very expensive.
 Secondly, practically everyone I know who has tried it has found it awful.
 I used to list it as an alternative in the meal plans, but not anymore.
 (If your experience differs, I would love to learn from you.)

 Ever wonder what jackfruit looks like in the wild?
-Check out this spiky beauty on the picture above.
+Check out this spiky beauty on the menu picture.